mashedram/Church_of_Dog/Groups/Church of Dog/Branches/Science Branch/members/Kira.md

 - Modifying her DNA
 - Modifying her personality and mind

 She was found and rescued in 13 ACY during [[Operation Shutdown]], and was put into a high-care private facility by [[Fate]], who she didn't remember, and her artificial memories even told her they were dangerous.
 These memories were regained after [[Fate]] treated her for a year.
 Where she slowly started to question her own memories seeing how [[Fate]] cared for her relative to her memories.
 Which allowed the medical treatment to work in the first place.
+Some things (devil-like horns) were kept, seeing that they did not pose a health risk and were even denoted to be liked by Kira herself.

 Her parent became quite distant for a year after that, being gone a lot and seemingly not having time for her. [[Fate]] was focussing on his own illness though, that would soon kill him without a solution.
 This was understandable for [[Kira]], but was still a hard thing to accept.